-- 8. Check Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater. - a.
-If Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater equals Yes, include in Data Completeness Met and Performance Met.

-- i.
-Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a equals 60 patients in the Sample Calculation. - b.
-If Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater equals No, proceed to Leg pain was not measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively. - 8.
+- a.
+If Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a equals 60 procedures in the Sample Calculation. - b.
+If Leg pain as measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater equals No, proceed to check Leg pain was not measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively. - 8.
 Check Leg pain was not measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively: - a.
 If Leg pain was not measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c equals 20 patients in the Sample Calculation. - b.
+Letter c1 equals 20 procedures in the Sample Calculation. - b.
 If Leg pain was not measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively equals No, proceed to check Leg pain measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was greater than 3.0 AND Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 Year (9 to 15 months) postoperatively demonstrated less than an improvement of 5.0 points. - 9.
 Check Leg pain measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was greater than 3.0 AND Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 Year (9 to 15 months) postoperatively demonstrated less than an improvement of 5.0 points: - a.
 If Leg pain measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was greater than 3.0 AND Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 Year (9 to 15 months) postoperatively demonstrated less than an improvement of 5.0 points equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c equals 20 patients in the Sample Calculation. - b.
-If Leg pain measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was greater than 3.0 AND Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 Year (9 to 15 months) postoperatively demonstrated less than an improvement of 5.0 points equals No, proceed to check Data Completeness Not Met. - 10.
-Check Data Completeness Not Met: - a.
-If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
+Letter c2 equals 20 procedures in the Sample Calculation. - b.
+If Leg pain measured by the Visual Analog Scale (VAS) at 1 year (9 to 15 months) postoperatively was greater than 3.0 AND Leg pain measured by the Visual Analog Scale (VAS) within 3 months preoperatively AND at 1 Year (9 to 15 months) postoperatively demonstrated less than an improvement of 5.0 points equals No, proceed to check Data Completeness Not Met.

+- 10. Check Data Completeness Not Met: - If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.